References to we/us/our in this Notice will also include Walker Morris Resources Limited when used in relation to our processing of our employee data.

 This Notice explains how we may collect and process personal data about:

-Depending on our relationship with you this notice may be supplemented with additional information relating to our use of your personal data included for example in our Terms of Business and Terms of Engagement letter (for clients) and our applicant form and employment contract (for job applicants and employees).
+Depending on our relationship with you this notice may be supplemented with additional information relating to our use of your personal data included, for example, in our Terms of Business and engagement letter (for clients) and our application form and employment contract (for job or work experience applicants and employees).

 We may collect and process the personal information about you including information: